Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 - Director disqualification

-- Trouble with audits, funding, or converting your company later
+- Experiencing difficulties with audits, securing funding, or transitioning your company in the future.

-Deadline: 27th September 2025.
-File early, skip the penalties, and breathe easy.
+Deadline: For Public/Private Companies – 29th October 2025 and for OPC – 27th September 2025.
+File early, skip the penalties, and relax.

 Frequently Asked Questions